 Public Health: Pre-Occupational TherapyOffered by: Public Health

-The SRU Public Health major is an excellent choice if you're preparing for graduate study and a career as an occupational therapist.
+Choose Public Health if you're preparing for graduate study and a career as an occupational therapist.

 Why Choose Public Health: Pre-Occupational Therapy?

 The Public Health program educates the whole person and prepares you to work as a professional in the public health field.
 Our curriculum emphasizes healthy lifestyles, multicultural health needs, research and advances in health, and use of the most up-to-date public health-related computer technology.
 Our major courses and the required courses for applying to the graduate occupational therapy program have overlap and both have the same goal – to prepare students for a career in the health field – one of the most lucrative aspects of the job market today.

 What are your options?